-STUDY ABROAD

-The Department encourages students to consider studying abroad during the Spring semester of junior year pending approval from the Office of International Programs.

-Here are what we think are the top-five reasons to study abroad:

-- #5 One can only learn so much in the setting of a classroom.
-The abroad experience is far more enriching;

-- #4 Cultural immersion and experience;

-- #3 Enhance second/third language;

-- #2 Establish and maintain new collegial and professional networks;

-- #1 Fun!
+STUDY ABROAD The Department encourages students to consider studying abroad during the Spring semester of junior year pending approval from the Office of International Programs.
+Requests to study abroad in the Fall of senior year will be considered on a case-by-case basis.
+Here are what we think are the top-five reasons to study abroad: - #5 One can only learn so much in the setting of a classroom.
+The abroad experience is far more enriching; - #4 Cultural immersion and experience; - #3 Enhance second/third language; - #2 Establish and maintain new collegial and professional networks; - #1 Fun!